devopsdays/devopsdays-web/content/events/2019-chicago/propose.md

 ### General Guidelines:

 - The theme for the conference is **“The Practical Application of DevOps”**.
 Please consider this in your proposals.
-- Be concise.
+- Be concise, but include as much detail as is necessary to convey your idea.
-- Add as much detail as you can.
+- Please provide at least three concrete takeaways that the audience will get from your talk
 - Multiple entries are welcome.
 - Submissions must be made by one of the proposed presenters; **we do not accept proposals submitted on behalf of others**
 - Attempt to not give details to who you are, we prefer to judge based on content.